 (1) A competent court hearing proceedings shall not award costs, unless —

-(a) all parties to the proceedings were represented by legal practitioners, as defined in section 22(6); or
+(a) all parties to the proceedings were represented by legal practitioners; or

 (b) it is of the opinion that there are special circumstances justifying the award of costs.

 (2) Where a party to the proceedings has paid a fee under section 18(1), nothing in subsection (1) is to be taken to prevent a court making an order which requires any other party to the proceedings to pay to the first-mentioned party the amount of that fee.